 I knew I still had a hard descent ahead of me and began heading back down.
 Initially, I was disappointed I did not find the mystery post and chain, and bam! there it was.

-All told the hike was only 3 miles, but it took over 4 hours of hiking time and gained some 1,700 feet of elevation.
+All told the hike was only 3 miles, but it took over 4 hours of hiking time and gained over 1,906 feet of elevation.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.